 The second big difference is the price.
 The advantage of Udemy is the flexibility.
-We pay for the training so we can decide to follow only one, without being forced to commit.
+You pay for the training course, so you can decide to follow only one, without being forced to commit.

 |LinkedIn Learning||$19.99 per month|

 |Udemy||Between $9 and $300 per course|

 It is difficult to judge the quality of the training when the videos are all made by different experts.
 However, just like on LinkedIn Learning, you can see ratings and comments from participants on Udemy to help you make your choice. 😎